The e-Discovery and Information Governance Law Review: United Kingdom - England & Wales

 - the deduplication method applied;

-- any DeNISTing applied;33 and
+- any DeNISTing applied;35 and

 - any use of clustering, concept searching, email threading, categorisation and any other form of analytics or technology-assisted review.

 One of the risks inherent in any disclosure or production exercise is the inadvertent disclosure of legally privileged material.
-It is therefore vital that measures are agreed and put into place to ensure that this risk is minimised.
+It is, therefore, vital that measures are agreed and put into place to ensure that this risk is minimised.
 This will include detailed consultations between a party and its legal representative to ensure that all potential sources of privileged material are identified, agreeing appropriate searches with a view to identifying such documents, and carrying out second or even third pass reviews.

-Personal data is any information that relates to an identified or identifiable living individual such as name and surname, home address or email address.
+Personal data is any information that relates to an identified or identifiable living individual, such as name and surname, home address or email address.
 Processing includes the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of personal data.
 A data controller is someone who determines the purposes and means of processing personal data, whereas a data processor is responsible for processing personal data on behalf of a data controller.

-The GDPR contains seven key data protection principles that a data controller must comply with.
+The UK GDPR contains seven key data protection principles that a data controller must comply with.
 The first principle requires personal data to be processed lawfully, fairly and in a transparent manner in relation to individuals.
-There are six lawful bases for processing that are set out in Article 6 of the GDPR.
+There are six lawful bases for processing that are set out in Article 6 of the UK GDPR.
 At least one of them must apply.
 Three of the most relevant bases for disclosure are: (1) where the individual has given clear consent for a party to process his or her personal data for a specific purpose; (2) where the processing is necessary for a party to comply with the law (not including contractual obligations); and (3) where the processing is necessary for a party's legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual's personal data that overrides those legitimate interests.
-The data controller will still need to comply with its other obligations under the GDPR even if the processing is deemed lawful.
+The data controller must still comply with its other obligations under the UK GDPR even if the processing is deemed lawful.

 Examples of appropriate safeguards include: